 9. Myth: If You Did Not Get Pregnant After an Unprotected Intercourse, You Do Not Need Birth Control

-Having an unprotected intercourse does not mean you will always get pregnant.
+Having unprotected intercourse does not mean you will always get pregnant.
 In a similar manner, it also does not mean that you will not get pregnant.
-Thus, depending on just your luck and avoiding birth control can definitely raise the risk to an unwanted pregnancy.
+Thus, depending on just your luck and avoiding birth control can definitely raise the risk of an unwanted pregnancy.

 10. Myth: You Need to Take or Use Birth Control Everyday

-For instance, a condom has to be used only during an intercourse.
-Skin patch and Vaginal ring need to be changed only once in a week.
+For instance, a condom has to be used only during intercourse.
+Skin patch and Vaginal ring need to be changed only once a week.
 Shots are effective for at least 3 months.